aerospike/asmt/README.md

 	    backed up or restored.
 Multiple namespaces may be specified as a comma-separated list, e.g., `-n foo,bar,test`.

-`-p`	specify the path to which the Aerospike Database primary index should
+`-p`	specify the path to which the Aerospike Database primary and secondary
-	    be backed up, or the path from which the Aerospike Database primary index should be restored, e.g., `-p backup/asd`.
+		indexes should be backed up, or the path from which the Aerospike Database primary and secondary indexes should be restored, e.g., `-p backup/asd`.

-`-r`	perform a restore operation, to copy Aerospike Database's primary
+`-r`	perform a restore operation, to copy Aerospike Database's primary and
-	    index from files in the file system to shared memory.
+	    secondary indexes from files in the file system to shared memory.
 May be combined with `-a` to check whether a restore may be performed without performing the restore.

 `-t`	specify the maximum number of threads to use for performing I/O needed
 	    for a back up or restore operation.
 Normally, ASMT creates one I/O thread